-In response to evidence heard by The Financial Services Royal Commission, and to changing community expectations, industry codes such as the Australian Banking Code of Practice and the General Insurance Code of Practice are strengthening their requirements for members to have policies to assist vulnerable customers, and to train their staff accordingly.
+In response to evidence heard by The Financial Services Royal Commission, and to changing community expectations, industry codes such as the Australian Banking Code of Practice and the General Insurance Code of Practice are strengthening their requirements for members to have policies to assist customers who may be experiencing vulnerability, and to train their staff accordingly.

 This course provides an introduction to financial vulnerability and describes the various ways in which a customer may be vulnerable – for example due to ill-health, age, co-dependency, limited literacy or unfamiliarity with financial transactions.
 It provides tips to assist staff in recognising cases where a vulnerable customer may be subject to improper manipulation, or where they need to take extra steps to ensure that the customer fully understands the financial product they are considering.